 7.6E.3.1 General

 For NR V2X bands out-of-band band blocking is defined for an unwanted CW interfering signal falling outside a frequency range 30 MHz below or above the UE receive band.
 When UE is configured for NR V2X reception non-concurrent with NR uplink transmissions for NR V2X operating bands specified in Table 5.2E.1-1, the throughput of the wanted signal shall be ≥ 95% of the maximum throughput of the reference measurement channels as specified in Annexes A.7.2 with parameters specified in Table 7.6E.3.1-1 and Table 7.6E.3.1-2.
 The relative throughput requirement shall be met for any SCS specified for the channel bandwidth of the wanted signal.

+For interferer frequencies across ranges 1, 2 and 3 in Table 7.6E.3.1-2, a maximum of

+exceptions are allowed for spurious response frequencies in each assigned frequency channel when measured using a step size of MHz withthe number of resource blocks in the transmission bandwidth configuration, BWChannel the bandwidth of the frequency channel in MHz and n = 1, 2, 3 for SCS = 15, 30, 60 kHz, respectively.
+For these exceptions, the requirements in clause 7.7E.1 apply.

 Table 7.6E.3.1-1: Out-of-band blocking parameters for NR V2X